Detroit Red Wings drop pre-Christmas finale, 3-2, to Devils in New Jersey

 WELCOME BACK: A Christmas miracle: Red Wings recall 2021 top pick Simon Edvinsson

 Defenseman Simon Edvinsson, drafted at No. 6 in 2021, made his season debut, and goaltender Michael Hutchinson did too, both joining the Wings from the Grand Rapids Griffins.
 Hutchinson was called up to offset injuries, but Edvinsson was called up so the Wings could get a first-hand look at where his game is at.
-He was re-assigned to the Griffins post-game, since the Wings are off for three days anyways.
+Further plans for him should emerge when the Wings next play, Wednesday against the Wild in St. Paul, Minnesota.
+Edvinsson had one penalty and played around 13 minutes.

 Saturday was another productive performance from Patrick Kane.
 He scored 4:22 into the game, making it look easy as he was off to the right side of the net, in perfect position to deposit Alex DeBrincat's pass behind Vitek Vanecek.
 That was Kane's fifth goal and 10th point in 10 games.